 244 Shortest Word Distance II

-This is a follow up of Shortest Word Distance.
+This is a follow up of Shortest Word Distancearrow-up-right.
 The only difference is now you are given the list of words and your method will be called repeatedly many times with different parameters.
 How would you optimize it?

 Design a class which receives a list of words in the constructor, and implements a method that takes two words word1 and word2 and return the shortest distance between these two words in the list.